 Wood is one of the most unique and striking materials we use for custom awards, but it is often overlooked.
 While many clients think about wood in terms of a material for their award bases, most don’t realize the flexibility and utility it offers as a material for the main sculpture component of their awards.

-Wood provides a number of variables that can be manipulated to customize awards, including the ability to carve and construct an almost endless variety of shapes, the different types of wood that can be used for the awards, different staining and color painting options, and even the variations inherent in the grain of a particular type of wood.
+Wood provides a number of variables that can be manipulated to customize awards, including the ability to carve and construct an almost endless variety of shapes, custom laser engraving directly into the wood surfaces (including both text and images such as logos), the different types of wood that can be used for the awards, different staining and color painting options, and even the variations inherent in the grain of a particular type of wood.
 The variations in wood grains, in fact, can contribute to the uniqueness of each individual award, even within a singular award design and wood type combination.

 Wood can also be accented with other materials, the most common being metal.
 The incorporation of metal bands or medallions in custom wood awards can create striking contrasts that emphasize different aspects of the award, as well as provide a platform for custom engraving.